Righteous armies: During the Righteous Armies resistance

 The Righteous Army was formed by Yu In-seok and other Confucian scholars during the Peasant Wars.
-Its ranks swelled after the Queen's murder by the Japanese Samurais.
-Under the leadership of Min Jeong-sik, Choe Ik-hyeon and Shin Dol-seok, the Righteous Army attacked the Japanese army, Japanese merchants and pro-Japanese bureaucrats in the provinces of Gangwon, Chungcheong, Jeolla and Gyeongsang.
+Its ranks swelled after the murder of Queen Min by a group of Japanese militants.
+Under the leadership of Min Jeong-sik, Choe Ik-hyeon, and Shin Dol-seok, the Righteous Army attacked the Japanese army, Japanese merchants, and pro-Japanese bureaucrats in the provinces of Gangwon, Chungcheong, Jeolla, and Gyeongsang.

-Choe Ik-hyeon was captured by the Japanese and taken to Tsushima Island where he went on hunger strike and finally died in 1906.
-Shin Dol-seok, an uneducated peasant commanded over 3,000 troops.
-Among the troops were former government soldiers, poor peasants, fishermen, tiger hunters, miners, merchants, and laborers.
+Choe Ik-hyeon was captured by the Japanese and taken to Tsushima Island where he went on hunger strike and eventually died in 1906.
+Shin Dol-seok was an uneducated peasant who ultimately commanded over 3,000 troops; among those troops were former government soldiers, poor peasants, fishermen, tiger hunters, miners, merchants, and laborers.

 The Korean army was disbanded on August 1, 1907.
-The Army was led by 1st Battalion Commander Major Park Seung-hwan, who later committed suicide, which occurred after the disbandment and was led by former soldiers of the Korean Army against Japan in Namdaemun Gate.
-The disbanded army joined the Righteous Armies and together they solidified the foundation for the Righteous Armies battle.
+The Army was led by 1st Battalion Commander Major Park Seung-hwan, who later committed suicide, which occurred after the disbandment and was led by former soldiers of the Korean Army against the Japanese in Namdaemun Gate.
+The disbanded army joined the Righteous Army and together they solidified the foundation for the Righteous Armies battle.

 In 1907, the Righteous Army under the command of Yi In-yeong amassed 10,000 troops to liberate Seoul and defeat the Japanese.
 The Army came within 12 km of Seoul but could not withstand the Japanese counter-offensive.
 The Righteous Army was no match for two infantry divisions of 20,000 Japanese soldiers backed by warships moored near Incheon.

-The Righteous Army retreated from Seoul and the war went on for two more years.
+The Righteous Army retreated from Seoul, and the war went on for two more years.
 Over 17,000 Righteous Army soldiers were killed and more than 37,000 were wounded in combat.
 Unable to fight the Japanese army head-on, the Righteous Army split into small bands of partisans to carry on the War of Liberation in China, Siberia, and the Baekdu Mountains in Korea.
 The Japanese troops first quashed the Peasant Army and then disbanded what remained of the government army.
 Many of the surviving guerrilla and anti-Japanese government troops fled to Manchuria and Primorsky Krai to carry on their fight.
 In 1910, Japan annexed Korea and started the period of Japanese rule.